Research

 |

-is associated with various medical conditions.
-Patients in the hospital
+(dysbiosis) is associated with various medical conditions.
+Patients in the

-(e.g., ICU) are certain to experience disturbances of the microbiota due to
+hospital (e.g., ICU) are certain to experience disturbances of the

-underlying diagnosis at admission and unintended consequences of medical
+microbiota due to underlying diagnosis at admission and unintended

-treatment.
-Furthermore, the microbiota is increasingly recognized as
+consequences of medical treatment.
+Furthermore, the microbiota is

-a critical component in cancer and cancer therapy (e.g., immunotherapy).
+increasingly recognized as a critical component in cancer and cancer

-conditions could provide new opportunities in disease prognosis and
+medical conditions could open new opportunities for disease diagnostics, prognosis,

 |